haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-0.3-finalbase.md

 ### What is TDS?

-TDS indicates the concentration of coffee compounds in the beverage.
-It is defined as the mass of coffee compounds in the beverage $(M_{bev})$ divided by the total beverage mass $(B)$.
+TDS indicates the strength or concentration of coffee.
+It is defined as the mass of coffee compounds that made it into your beverage $(M_{bev})$ divided by the total beverage weight $(B)$.

 $$ \mathrm{TDS} = \frac{M_{bev}}{B} $$

-For example, if a 100g cup of coffee contains 1.4g of coffee compounds (the mass remaining after completely drying the coffee), then the TDS is 1.4%.
+For example, if a 100g cup of coffee contains 1.4g of coffee compounds (assuming we dry the coffee in an oven and end up with 1.4g of coffee solids), then the TDS is 1.4%.

-The vertical axis of the SCA's Brewing Control Chart represents TDS.
+The vertical axis of SCA's commonly seen Brewing Control Chart represents TDS.

 <div class="row mt-md-4 mt-3 mb-md-4 mb-3 justify-content-center text-center">
     <div class="col-md-12">